To provide scientific industrial R&D that maximises the economic, environmental and societal benefits for the people of India.

 - twin with R&D institutions and organizations to realize synergy of business opportunities; and

-- act as technology scout for Indian and foreign organizations to help them to evaluate, select, transfer, upgrade, and add value to R&D and technological inputs.
+- act as a technology scout for Indian and foreign organizations to help them to evaluate, select, transfer, upgrade, and add value to R&D and technological inputs.

 All these would require an effective system to provide the requisite legal backing and protection to CSIR’s knowledgebase.